IceGiant/green-audio-player/README.md

 # Green Audio Player

 This is a fork of the original (original readme below this blurb).
-My changes to this dd support for handling audio fragments of a larger file so it's possible to use relative start/end times, eg: a src of "https://mp3s.nashownotes.com/NA-1152-2019-07-04-Final.mp3#t=01:20:35,01:22:18" on an audio element using this player will show total playback of 1:43, based on the relative start and end times defined in that src url.
+My changes to this add support for handling audio fragments of a larger file so it's possible to use relative start/end times, eg: a src of "https://mp3s.nashownotes.com/NA-1152-2019-07-04-Final.mp3#t=01:20:35,01:22:18" on an audio element using this player will show total playback of 1:43, based on the relative start and end times defined in that src url.

 Based on a [pen](https://codepen.io/gregh/pen/NdVvbm) I've created 2 years ago.